Model-free Portfolio Theory: A Rough Path Approach: Introduction

 This indicates that going beyond functionally generated portfolios can have a substantial benefit.
 This holds true in particular for Cover's universal portfolio when defined as a mixture of portfolios of the form \eqref{eq:genfuncintro}, since in ergodic market models it asymptotically achieves the growth rate of the log-optimal portfolio (see Theorem~\ref{thm:complogopt}).
 Note that, due to the rough path approach, both the relative wealth processes obtained by investing according to the log-optimal portfolio and according to the universal portfolio make sense for every individual price trajectory.
 This also gives a theoretical justification for learning a (non-functionally generated) log-optimal portfolio from the observations of a single price path.

 \textbf{Outline:} In Section~\ref{sec:rough integration intro} we provide an overview of the essential concepts of rough paths and rough integration relevant for our financial application.
 In Section~\ref{sec:master formula} we introduce the pathwise description of the underlying financial market and study the growth of wealth processes relative to that of the market portfolio, which leads us to a pathwise master formula analogous to that of classical SPT.
 Section~\ref{sec:Cover portfolio} is dedicated to Cover's universal portfolio and to proving that its appropriately scaled asymptotic growth rate is equal to that of the best retrospectively chosen portfolio.
-In Section~\ref{sec:Functionally controlled protfolios in probabilistic models} we compare Cover's universal portfolio with the log-optimal one, assuming that the market weights process follows an ergodic It{\^o} diffusion.
+In Section~\ref{sec:Functionally controlled protfolios in probabilistic models} we introduce a probabilistic setup and show under an ergodicity assumption that the asymptotic growth rate coincides for Cover's universal portfolio, the best retrospectively chosen one and the log-optimal one.
 In this setting, we also compare the wealth processes of functionally controlled portfolios and functionally generated ones, illustrating their performance by means of a concrete numerical example.
 Appendices~\ref{sec:rough integration} and \ref{sec:appendix on RIE} collect findings concerning rough path theory and rough integration needed to establish the aforementioned results.

 \textbf{Acknowledgment:} A.~L.~Allan gratefully acknowledges financial support by the Swiss National Science Foundation via Project 200021\textunderscore 184647.
 C.~Cuchiero gratefully acknowledges financial support from the Vienna Science and Technology Fund (WWTF) under grant MA16-021 and by the Austrian Science Fund (FWF) through grant Y 1235 of the START-program.
 C.~Liu gratefully acknowledges support from the Early Postdoc.~Mobility Fellowship (No.~P2EZP2\textunderscore 188068) of the Swiss National Science Foundation, and from the G.~H.~Hardy Junior Research Fellowship in Mathematics awarded by New College, Oxford.
+The authors would also like to thank the anonymous referees for their valuable suggestions, which led to a significant improvement of the present paper.